DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Evaluation

 \subsection{Hardware Resource Consumption}

-The \proj accelerator is compact and does not require significant hardware resources, making it feasible for deployment on a real robot.
+The compact \textsc{Corki}\xspace accelerator requires minimal hardware resources, making it suitable for deployment on a real robot.
 It consumes only 13.6\% of digital signal processors (DSP), 7.8\% of flip-flops (FF), and 16.9\% of look-up tables (LUT).
-The specialized on-chip buffer design is effective; the \proj accelerator utilizes only 6.6\% of the total block random access memory (BRAM), with no data communication with off-chip DRAM during each control process.
+The specialized on-chip buffer design is effective; the \textsc{Corki}\xspace accelerator utilizes only 6.6\% of the total block random access memory (BRAM), with no data communication with off-chip DRAM during each control process.